 SOBLOC’s terms of reference direct it to review YPM’s governing documents and propose amendments thereto.
 They report their recommendations for amendments at the AGM.

-The committee’s membership is allocated in the following manner:
+The committee’s membership is comprised of the following:

 - The Speaker

-- Three positions reserved for members chosen by and from the cabinet
+- Members chosen by and from the Cabinet

 The Rural Caucus

 The collection of members who reside or hold permanent residence outside the political boundaries of the city of Winnipeg form the Rural Caucus.
 This typically represents around 50% of our membership, including many cabinet ministers.

 The Rural Caucus offers a chance for members to join together and discuss issues they have in common with each other.
 Their activities also include fundraising, carpooling and assisting in planning events throughout the province of Manitoba.

 YPM holds its Annual General Meeting each year during the spring.
 All members are invited to attend and participate as voting members of the organization.

 All members are given the chance to discuss and amend the organization’s governing documents, ratify the budget for the fiscal year and hear the Premier’s State of the Corporation address.

 Documents from past AGMs are available below for download.